ianthehenry/to-do/README.md

 $ to undo # unmark a task

 $ to edit # open in $EDITOR

+$ to defer yyyy-mm-dd # reschedule a task for the future
 ```

 In order to use it, you need `fzf` installed, Janet, plus the Janet dependencies [`cmd`](https://github.com/ianthehenry/cmd) and [`sh`](https://github.com/andrewchambers/janet-sh).